|The Frankfurt-Tipp rating:|

-Julia C. Kaiser has made a film that raises interesting questions, such as to what extent compromises are good for a relationship or harm it, and whether individual happiness can be found as a couple or only alone.
-Who appreciates young German cinema with unspoilt actors and likes to move outside the well-trodden mainstream paths can definitely be recommended to this film.
+Julia C. Kaiser has made a film that raises interesting questions, such as to what extent compromise is good for or detrimental to a relationship and whether individual happiness can be found as a couple or only alone.
+If you appreciate young German cinema with fresh actors and like to move outside the beaten mainstream, this film can be recommended to you.
 Worth seeing